Aicardi syndrome: Signs and symptoms

 Those with Aicardi syndrome develop normally during the first months, but later various symptoms appear due to the syndrome's characteristic malformations in the brain.
-It is common for girls with Aicardi syndrome to have a small head (microcephaly).
+It is common for people with Aicardi syndrome to have a small head (microcephaly).

-At three to six months of age, the girls have epileptic seizures, often of the infantile spasm type caused by changes in the brain's gray matter, the cerebral cortex.
+At three to six months of age, the child begins to have epileptic seizures, often of the infantile spasm type caused by changes in the brain's gray matter, the cerebral cortex.
 The seizures occur either as so-called flexor spasms, when the child's neck suddenly bends forward while the arms make a clasping movement, or as other types of epileptic seizures.
 Seizures come in series at short intervals and may increase in number from day to day until they are broken with medication.
 Epilepsy usually persists for life.

 Most have a severe intellectual disability with a major impact on language, communication and motor skills.
 A few have a moderate intellectual disability.
 Mild intellectual disability also occurs but is very rare.

 The eyes are always affected, and most people have impaired vision.
 During an eye examination, areas with less pigment (retinal lacunae) appear as white spots in the fundus, which is due to the absence of retinal pigment cells and other structures in these areas.
 If the lacunae are located in the macula, they affect acuity.
 Other types of eye abnormalities are also common, such as one eye being smaller than normal (microphthalmia), changes in the optic nerve, and incomplete closure/slitting of the membranes of the eye (coloboma).
 Rapid, involuntary eye movements (nystagmus) are common.
-Since girls with Aicardi syndrome have an intellectual disability that makes it difficult to participate in an eye examination, it is difficult to measure vision accurately.
+Since people with Aicardi syndrome have an intellectual disability that makes it difficult to participate in an eye examination, it is difficult to measure vision accurately.

 Problems from the gastrointestinal tract are common, for example constipation, diarrhea and that the normal valve mechanism between the stomach and the esophagus (upper mouth of the stomach) does not work normally and the stomach contents therefore leak up into the esophagus (gastroesophageal reflux).
 Some may also have difficulty eating.

-Some of the girls enter puberty earlier than normal, but delayed puberty has also been described.
-Drooling and teeth grinding is common.
+Puberty may be entered earlier than normal, but delayed puberty has also been described.
+Drooling and bruxism is common.

 Extra ribs or lack of ribs and vertebral deformities often occur.
-While growing up, several of the girls get a crooked back (scoliosis).
+A crooked back (scoliosis) may develop while growing up.
 There are reports of isolated cases of tumors, especially brain tumors.

-Aicardi syndrome is a non-progressive condition and in itself does not lead to any deterioration, but various complications mean that there is an increased mortality among girls with the syndrome.
+Aicardi syndrome is a non-progressive condition and in itself does not lead to any deterioration, but various complications mean that there is an increased mortality associated with the syndrome.
 Very little is known about the long-term prognosis, but there are occasional reports that the epilepsy may become milder with increasing age.
-The oldest women with the syndrome described so far are in their 40s.
+The oldest people with the syndrome described so far are in their 40s.

 A number of tumors have been reported in association with Aicardi syndrome: choroid plexus papilloma (the most common), medulloblastoma, gastric hyperplastic polyps, rectal polyps, soft palate benign teratoma, hepatoblastoma, parapharyngeal embryonal cell cancer, limb angiosarcoma and scalp lipoma.